cp-algorithms/cp-algorithms/src/geometry/convex_hull_trick.md

 }
 ```

 Here we will assume that when linear functions are added, their $k$ only increases and we want to find minimum values.
 We will keep points in vector $hull$ and normal vectors in vector $vecs$.
 When we add a new point, we have to look at the angle formed between last edge in convex hull and vector from last point in convex hull to new point.
-This angle have to be directed counter-clockwise, that is the dot product of the last normal vector in the hull (directed inside hull) and the vector from the last point to the new one has to be non-negative.
+This angle has to be directed counter-clockwise, that is the dot product of the last normal vector in the hull (directed inside hull) and the vector from the last point to the new one has to be non-negative.
 As long as this isn't true, we should erase the last point in the convex hull alongside with the corresponding edge.

 ```cpp
 vector<point> hull, vecs;